Nvinod007/Food-ordering-web-app-react/README.md

 - Compressing
 - Code splitting
 - Differential Bundling - Support old browsers
-- Diagnostis - Error view, metrics
+- Diagnostics - Error view, metrics
 - Error Handling
-- HTTPs
+- HTTPS
-- Tree Shaking - remmoves unused code
+- Tree Shaking - removes unused code
 - Different dev and prod builds

-# This will work in last 2 version of any browser.
+# This will work in the last 2 versions of any browser.
-- inorder to change and make different configuration, make changes in **browserslist** in ""package.json""
+- to change and make different configurations, make changes in **browsers list** in "package.json"

 # Food ordering APP